How to Artex a Wall or Ceiling

 How to Prepare to Artex a Wall or Ceiling

-Artex can be applied to plasterboard, plastering and painting surfaces.
-If applying to plasterboard and nails heads, you need to make sure it is taped and filled before Artex application.
-Plasterboard and plaster also require a coat of diluted Artex sealer or some type of PVA bonding.
+Artex can be applied to plasterboard, plastering and painted surfaces.
+However, if working with plasterboard and nails, tape and fill any nail heads before applying the Artex.
+Plasterboard and plaster will also require a coat of diluted Artex sealer or PVA bonding solution.

-Artex can also be smoothed over paint; however, if it is a satin finish you should sand over it first, and any dark colours should be painted over with a lighter shade to provide a better finish.
+Artex can also be smoothed over paint.
+If the paint is a satin finish, then sand over it first, and to create a better finish dark colours can be painted over with a lighter shade as part of the preparation work.

 How to Artex a Wall or Ceiling Yourself — Step by Step Guide